 in tourist caves.

-accounts.
-I do not question the depth, rather I wonder why we do not find
+accounts: I do not question the depth, rather one wonders why we do not find

 dust to that sort of depth these days.
 If the dust was due to the

-extrusive effect of nitre on cave sediments, then one can guess that
+extrusive effect of nitre on cave sediments, then perhaps

 there is no longer the quantity of nitre present in the cave entrances.